Right Arrow

 Integrating video with POS and inventory data

-A stronger approach is integrating video data with Point of Sale (POS) and Order Management Systems (OMS).
-By correlating video footage with transaction logs, retailers can identify:
+A stronger approach integrates video data with Point of Sale (POS) and Order Management Systems (OMS).
+By correlating video footage with transaction logs, retailers can identify phantom pickups (transactions marked as "complete" with no corresponding vehicle) and point of sale fraud.

 Comparison: Spot AI vs. traditional security measures